mattetom/checkpoint-watchface/README.md

 Getting Started
 ---------------

-This sample uses the Gradle build system.
+This project uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 Support